auralshin/artemis/README.md

-# ArtemisDAOVoting Smart Contract README
+# ArtemisZkVoting Smart Contract README

 ## Overview

-The `ArtemisDAOVoting` smart contract is designed for decentralized autonomous organization (DAO) voting.
+The `ArtemisZkVoting` smart contract is designed for decentralized autonomous organization (DAO) voting.
 It leverages the Ethereum blockchain and integrates advanced cryptographic techniques like zk-SNARKs for privacy and Merkle proofs for data integrity.

 ### Key Features